In short, tiny stories are the many experiences of your life.

 Your love, your children, your parents, grandparents, siblings, your friendships, neighbors, community, your mentors, and your customers or clients.
 They’re the people of today and of the strangers you used to know.

 Your tiny stories are about how you see these people and about the impact they’ve had on your life.

-They’re about the places that molded and shaped who you are today.
+They’re about the places that molded, unfolded, and shaped you into who you are today.

 Your tiny stories are about all seasons of life.

 They’re of familiar, predictable traditions and also of foreign, unexpected newness.

 They’re of firsts and lasts, hellos and goodbyes, births and deaths and everything in between—celebrated and mundane.